-Selection Best-fit β_g^2 Significance ATLAS Run 1 SS leptons $+ b$ -jets 6.51 ± 2.99 2.37σ ATLAS Run 1 DFOS di-lepton $+ b$ -jets 4.09 ± 1.37 2.99σ ATLAS Run 2 SS leptons $+$ b -jets 2.22 ± 1.19 2.01σ CMS Run 2 SS leptons $+ b$ -jets 1.41 ± 0.80 1.75σ CMS Run 2 DFOS di-lepton 2.79 ± 0.52 5.45σ ATLAS Run 2 DFOS di-lepton $+ b$ -jets 5.42 ± 1.28 4.06σ CMS Run 2 tri-lepton + E_T^{miss} 9.70 ± 3.88 2.36σ ATLAS Run 2 tri-lepton + E_T^{miss} 9.05 ± 3.35 2.52σ Combination 2.92 ± 0.35 8.04σ calculated as $Z = \sqrt{-2 \log \lambda(0)}$.

-The fits include searches for the SM production of top quarks decaying to opposite-sign (OS) lepton pairs, searches for Higgs boson production in leptonic final states and BSM searches for the production of same-sign (SS) lepton pairs, to name a few.
+Selection Best-fit β_g^2 Significance $\overline{\text{ATLAS Run 1 SS leptons} + b\text{-jets}}$ 6.51 ± 2.99 2.37σ ATLAS Run 1 DFOS di-lepton $+$ b -jets 4.09 ± 1.37 2.99σ ATLAS Run 2 SS leptons $+$ b -jets 2.22 ± 1.19 2.01σ CMS Run 2 SS leptons $+$ b -jets 1.41 ± 0.80 1.75σ CMS Run 2 DFOS di-lepton 2.79 ± 0.52 5.45σ ATLAS Run 2 DFOS di-lepton $+$ b -jets 5.42 ± 1.28 4.06σ CMS Run 2 tri-lepton + E_T^{miss} 9.70 ± 3.88 2.36σ ATLAS Run 2 tri-lepton + E_T^{miss} 9.05 ± 3.35 2.52σ Combination 2.92 ± 0.35 8.04σ lepton pairs, searches for Higgs boson production in leptonic final states and BSM searches for the production of same-sign (SS) lepton pairs, to name a few.
 Many of these searches involve either a signal or dominant background component that contains top quarks in the final state.
 Therefore, the results are often always dependent on the number of b-jets produced with the leptons (e, μ) .

 The ensemble of results considered in this article is shown in Table 1.
 The majority of results come from the Run 2 data sets.
 Each of the results studied in this article make use of a profile likelihood ratio to constrain the single fit parameter β_g^2 under an SM+BSM hypothesis.
 With these profile likelihood ratios constructed as a function of β_g^2 , it is relatively straightforward to perform a simultaneous fit on all of the results considered and therefore make a combination of the independent data sets under the SM+BSM hypothesis.
 The combined profile likelihood is constructed by multiplying the profile likelihood ratios for each individual measurement.
 Then, the best-fit value of β_g^2 and significance can be calculated similarly to the individual results.
-Doing so constrains the parameter β_g^2 to the value 2.92 ± 0.35 , which corresponds to a significance of $Z = 8.04\sigma$ in favour of the SM+BSM hypothesis over the SM-only hypothesis.
+Doing so constrains the parameter β_g^2 to the value 2.92 ± 0.35 , which corresponds to a significance of $Z=8.04\sigma$ in favour of the SM+BSM hypothesis over the SM-only hypothesis.
 A summary of all the individual fit results, as well as the combination, can be seen in Table 2.
 In addition to this, each of the individual profile likelihood ratios are shown in Figure 2, with the combined case shown in black.
 The statistical significance reported here is obtained with a simplified model, which imperfectly describes the deviations of the data with respect to the SM.
 As such, the significance reported here is a conservative estimate.
+It is remarkable that a simplified model, such as the one used here, is able to accommodate such a wide range of discrepancies.
+These include the production of two opposite sign leptons, same sign leptons and three leptons for which the production cross-sections are vastly different.